 How to Detect a Tax Scam

-In recent years, there has been a surge in the amount of scamming and phishing crimes committed during tax season.
+In recent years, there has been a surge in scamming and phishing crimes committed during tax season.
 These scams usually come in the form of urgent emails or phone calls that scare victims into revealing sensitive information, such as bank accounts and pin numbers.
 Often, scammers tell victims that they owe money to the IRS that they must pay immediately via wire transfer or prepaid debit cards.
-Immigrants, elderly people, and non-English speakers are a primary target for this type of tax fraud.
-It can be tricky to determine whether the IRS is actually contacting you or if scammers are targeting you, but this page is a brief primer on common tax scams and the warning signs of fraudulent communication.
+Immigrants, older people, and non-English speakers are a primary target for this type of tax fraud.
+It can be tricky to determine whether the IRS is actually contacting you or if scammers are targeting you.
+Still, this page is a brief primer on common tax scams and the warning signs of fraudulent communication.

 What Will the IRS Will Never Do?